turbobabr/sketch-devtools/README.md

 ##### Using Bootstrap

 By default [Twitter Bootstrap](http://getbootstrap.com/) is used as CSS engine.
 Thus, you can freely use all the styles provided by it.
-Here is more useful sample that shows Bootstrap usage:
+Here is more useful example of HTML formatting that shows Bootstrap usage:

 ```JavaScript
 var layer=selection.firstObject();